• Agents

 yarn install --frozen-lockfile

 npm audit checks your dependency tree against a database of known compromised and vulnerable packages.
-It's not perfect — it won't catch a brand-new attack that hasn't been flagged yet — but it catches everything that has been flagged, automatically.
+It's not a crystal ball — it won't catch a brand-new attack in the two-hour window before npm's database updates — but it catches everything else.
+Automatically.

 npm ci